arabine/icl/doc/protocol.md

 ## Transport layer and header

-TCP/IP on port 42
+TCP/IP on port 4269

-## Tarot sequence messages
+## Tarot Game Notation

+FIXME: describe the JSON deal format

+## Protocol

+### Login Server

+TarotClub server is using HTTPS for login and for important account actions (buy/sell/transfer items).
+When the client logins to the server over HTTPS the server generates a long (64-128 bytes) random session id that is stored in the database (RAM only DB such as XXX).
+Also generate a temporary one-time authentication token (long random value) for the client's TCP connection.

+The reason for using HTTPS is to help stop MITM attacks from stealing the users in game assets.

 ### Lobby connection

-1. Client perform a TCP connection to the game server
+Client perform a TCP connection to the game server.

-2. Client receive a request for user login with several parameters
-    uuid: assigned uuid of the new client
+Client receive a request for user login with several parameters. uuid: assigned uuid of the new client

 {
 	"cmd": "RequestLogin",
 	"uuid": 766

-	// Room for future improvements: ask for password
 }

 3. Server receive connection parameters

 {
 	"cmd": "ReplyLogin",
-	"username": anthony.rabine@tarotclub.net,
 	"nickname": "Belegar"
 }